timpending/comp-sci-curriculum/Unit-2/01-linked-lists-intro.md

 **Arrays**

-The javascript array appears to hold an infinite ammount of data simply by using the `push` method.
+The javascript array appears to hold an infinite amount of data simply by using the `push` method.
 However, under the hood, there is a lot more going on.
 When you first create an array, javascript allocates a certain amount of memory.

 ![](http://web.cs.ucla.edu/classes/winter12/cs111/scribe/1c/img4.jpg)

 If you continue to push data, the allocated memory will eventually run out!
 Once the memory runs out, javascript is still able to make the array larger, but the operation to make the array larger is O(n).
 The steps are as follows:

 * Allocate more memory so we can fit the new item we want to push.
 * If the array used to be of size z, an implementation might allocate 2 * z sized memory to leave some room to grow.
 * For all n elements in the array, copy the values from the old memory to the new memory.
-* Add the new value we want to push to the end of tne new array.
+* Add the new value we want to push to the end of the new array.
 * Update the size of the array.
 * Delete the old memory